Skip to content

 1. Purchase receipt with refundable VAT

-When paying for your purchases in the shop, ask for a receipt from the shop assistant.
+When paying for your purchases in the shop, ask for a Tax Free Form from the shop assistant.

 The goods you have purchased must not be used before being taken outside the European Union.